sjpiper17/BIODS_Final/README.md

 # Project Description
 This program is being created as part of the Stanford class BIODS 253: Software Engineering for Scientists by Stanford Bioengineering graduate student Scott Piper (sjpiper@stanford.edu) in Winter quarter 2022.
 This class has covered the basics of software engineering and how to write clean, usable code in a collaborative environment.
 Highlighted topics include testing, source control, variable naming, defining functions, and writing descriptive code.

 The content from this program is inspired by a problem set from the Stanford class BIOE 217: Translational Bioinformatics.
-This problem uses data from a digital health paper to analyze airline travel’s affect on sleeping patterns using wearables (Li, X., Dunn, J., Salins, D., Zhou, G., Zhou, W., Rose, S. M. S. F., ... & Sonecha, R. (2017).
+This problem uses data from a digital health paper to analyze airplane travel’s affect on sleeping patterns using wearables (Li, X., Dunn, J., Salins, D., Zhou, G., Zhou, W., Rose, S. M. S. F., ... & Sonecha, R. (2017).
 Digital health: tracking physiomes and activity using wearable biosensors reveals useful health-related information.
 PLoS biology, 15(1), e2001402).
 The program consists of reading in wearable data, extracting sleeping events, categorizing them as affected by a flight or not, and then comparing the two groups.
 The original problem set was for one participant in the study, but by adapting the code from the Jupyter Notebook problem set into a python program, it will be more easily applied to more participants.

 # Repository Contents
 README.md = A readme file with a brief overview of the program, instructions, dependencies, and information on the program's design.

-sjpiper_BIODS_253_final_design_doc.__ = A detailed design document with an overview, background, goals a detailed design, user requirements, potential error states, privacy and security concerns, testing, dependencies, work estimates, and related works.
+sjpiper_BIODS_253_final_design.doc = A detailed design document with an overview, background, goals a detailed design, user requirements, potential error states, privacy and security concerns, testing, dependencies, work estimates, and related works.

 sleep_analysis_lib.py = Contains the functions used to process the data and create outputs